 Once the deliverable is deemed ready, a first release candidate (“RC1”) is created, together with a stable branch on which release-critical issues can be fixed and further release candidates created.
 The master branch starts on the new development cycle and is no longer feature-frozen.

 On final release day, the Release Team will take each project’s last release candidate and re-tag it with the final release version.
 There is no difference between the last release candidate and the final version, apart from the version number.
 The stable branch then passes under stable maintenance team management, and is open for backports following the stable branch rules.

-While the release management team will not enforce a formal feature-frozen period for projects in an independent release model, it is recommended to focus on bugfixes and hold on major disruptive features as you get closer to the end of a development cycle, to ensure that the final release of any given development cycle is as usable and bug-free as it can be.
+The cycle-with-intermediary model works well if you want to be able to release early and often, don’t need to refine your final release as much, or don’t want as much guidance and process to produce releases.
+It is still recommended to focus on bug fixes and hold on major disruptive features as you get closer to the end of a development cycle, to ensure that the final release of any given development cycle is as usable and bug-free as it can be.

 Releases occur as often as weekly (or more), and are typically scheduled for early in the day and early in the week, based on the time zone of the library maintainers.
 This scheduling gives the maintainers plenty of time to handle issues that arise after a new release is made to minimize the duration of any outage, without requiring extra effort outside of a normal work week by overlapping with the weekend.

-Technically, releases are created by pushing a signed tag to the gerrit repository where the library is managed.
+Technically, releases are created by pushing a signed tag to the git repositories associated with that deliverable.
 The CI system recognizes the new signed tag, and triggers the jobs that build the packages, upload them to the distribution servers (our tarball site and the Python Package Index), and send email announcements.